 “The sound of silence is so accurate” Mark Rothko

-Engaging the mind, body and soul: A typical introduction to the art meditation practice begins with awareness of the breath/breathing.
+Engaging the mind, body and soul.
+The universality of meditation is that the breath is becomes the return-to-reset point of meditation.
+Training the mind to look within begins with awareness of the breath/breathing.
 This can be done standing, sitting or lying down.
 The intention is to train the mind to slow down thoughts while easing into stillness and focusing solely upon the breath.

 As thoughts continue to come and go the intention is to raise awareness of the physical sensations taking place during the process and not attaching any meaning to passing thoughts.
 Mindfulness practice evolves over time into including a body-scan, mantra, a mudra and restorative yoga postures.